Getting Dengue in India and being admitted to a hospital in New Delhi is the kind of travel story that you hope to never have.

 That is; until the very last day we were due to fly back from Delhi…

 Gavin is well again now.
-And we are all adjusting back to life in New Zealand until we resume travel again.
+We are all adjusting back to life in New Zealand until we resume travel again.

 But after a trying last two weeks of travel in South Asia on the last day Gavin was admitted to hospital in New Delhi with Acute Dengue Fever – a viral infection spread by mosquito.